 These are the instructions I give to the students:

-• It is important that the images be covered after recording and before the computer is passed.
+- The images must be covered after recording and before the computer is passed.

-• Return the computer to the original owner.
-They can uncover the images and see how far off the original sentence has gone.
+- Return the computer to the original owner.
+They can uncover the images and see how far off (or accurate) the original sentence has gone.

 The best part…the reveal!